 Women’s Domestic Cricket

-In the 50-over Rachael Heyhoe Flint Trophy, named in honour of one of women’s cricket most notable pioneers, a group of eight teams play each other once before a September final.
+In the 50-over Rachael Heyhoe Flint Trophy, named in honour of one of women’s cricket most notable pioneers, a group of eight teams play each other once the final.

-The Hundred, a key part of the ECB’s Inspiring Generations strategy to grow cricket, is a new 100-ball competition launching in July 2021.
-It will showcase world-class cricket in a fast-paced format designed to open cricket up to a broader audience as well.
+The Hundred, a key part of the ECB’s Inspiring Generations strategy to grow cricket, is a 100-ball competition.
+The competition showcases world-class cricket in a fast-paced format designed to open cricket up to a broader audience as well.

-The competition features eight brand new teams from seven cities – Birmingham, Cardiff, Leeds, London (two sides), Manchester, Nottingham and Southampton - with men’s and women’s competitions taking place side by side.
+The competition launched in 2021 and features eight teams from seven cities – Birmingham, Cardiff, Leeds, London (two sides), Manchester, Nottingham and Southampton.
+The women’s and men’s competitions are promoted equally and feature equal prize money.